katiasuya/audio-conversion-service/README.md

 The service uses `ffmpeg` multimedia framework for audio conversion, so it needs to be installed.
 Go to `https://www.ffmpeg.org/download.html` and follow the instructions to download it for your OS.

+## Queuing

+To use request queuing in the application, RabbitMQ is used.
+For that, set corresponding environment variables from group [4].

 ## Docker

 To run your application in docker, create an `.env` file at the root of the directory
-with the values, decribed in Configuration section (the HOST value must be `postgres.local`).
+with the values, decribed in Configuration section.

 Lastly, run `docker-compose up`.